Tpj-root/isro/Quiz_Assessment.md

 c.It can operate in both day and night d.It can only operate in the night

-c.
+Ans: c.
 It can operate in both day and night

 ```